torquebox/torquebox.org/news/2012-01-24-torquebox-2-0-0-beta3-released.md

 # What is TorqueBox?

-TorqueBox builds upon the JBoss AS Java application server, mixing in JRuby, to provide a scalable platform for Ruby applications, including support for Rails, Sinatra and other Rack-based frameworks.

-In addition to supporting popular web frameworks, TorqueBox [bridges many common Java facilities][features] provided by JBoss, including *scheduled jobs*, *caching*, *messaging*, and *services*.
+TorqueBox is a Ruby application server built on JBoss AS7 and JRuby.
+In addition to supporting Rack-based web frameworks, TorqueBox provides [simple Ruby interfaces][features] to standard JavaEE services, including *scheduled jobs*, *caching*, *messaging*, and *services*.

 # What's special about 2.0.0?